vyos/vyos-documentation/docs/contributing/development.rst

 * Python: Tabs **shall not** be used.
 Every indentation level should be 4 spaces
 * XML: Tabs **shall not** be used.
 Every indentation level should be 2 spaces

-.. note: There are extensions to e.g. VIM (xmllint) which will help you to get your indention levels correct.
+.. note:: There are extensions to e.g. VIM (xmllint) which will help you to get your indention levels correct.
 Add to following to your .vimrc file:
    ``au FileType xml setlocal equalprg=xmllint\ --format\ --recover\ -\
    2>/dev/null`` now you can call the linter using ``gg=G`` in command mode.